 Figure 5.
 The SDI cost and life worksheet (tab) sensitivity analysis.
 Note this is one of three worksheets (tabs) providing tabular and graphical sensitivity analyses.
 These worksheets automatically update to reflect changing assumptions on the Main worksheet (tab).

-This tab determines the CP and SDI economic sensitivity to corn yield and corn price assuming that corn yields are equal for both irrigation systems.
 The elements in the table (blue) represent the CP advantage in net returns per acre.